 There are other ways to enhance and retain your human resources, such as training your managers to know and follow the applicable federal, state, and local employment laws, and minimizing the use and severity of non-competition agreements.
 I will cover these topics in future installments of this blog, so stay tuned!

-Click here for Tip #3: Check Your Insurance Coverage Frequently to be Sure it Protects Your Business from Exposure and Risk
+Ten Tips for Avoiding Litigation: Tip #3 – Check Your Insurance Coverage Frequently to be Sure it Protects Your Business from Exposure to Risk